 Expired License

-California architect licenses issued prior to January 1, 2025, expire at midnight on the last day of the birth month in odd-numbered years.
-Licenses that were issued after January 1, 2025, expire every two years at midnight on the last day of the month in which the license was issued.
+California architect licenses issued prior to January 1, 2025, expire at midnight every two years on the last day of the birth month.
+Licenses issued after this date expire at midnight every two years on the last day of the month in which the license was issued by CAB.

 Holders of an expired license may not legally practice architecture in California.
 There is no grace period for practice with an expired license.
 Practice without a license is unlawful and may result in disciplinary action.

 A license expired five or more years is nonrenewable.
-The holder of a nonrenewable license who seeks to resume practice must apply for a new license and meet the current licensure requirements.
+The holder of a nonrenewable license who seeks to resume practice must apply for a new license and meet the current licensure requirements in effect at the time they wish to return to practice.

 Send us a message if you have any questions or require assistance.